mohan08p/play-with-docker.github.io/_posts/2017-03-10-docker-networking.markdown

 72ebaad33d0e        none                null                local
 ```

-This tells us that 3 networks are avaivable on the host.
+This tells us that 3 networks are available on the host.
 Let's see the available interfaces on our Linux host.

 ```.term1
 ip a show